• Home

 But, it turns out, reaffirming a car loan after a Chapter 7 bankruptcy has little or no effect on the debtor’s post bankruptcy credit score.
 That was the conclusion of the judge in Anzaldo ( 612 B.R.
 205 (Bankr.
 S.D.
 Cal.
 2020) after she heard testimony from the lender bank and credit experts.

 Ms Anzaldo made a very modest income .
 She commuted 40 miles to her job as a custodian in an area where there is little public transportation.
 When she filed the proposed reaffirmation agreement, the court scheduled a hearing to consider the agreement.
-The judge had of concern that the numbers didn’t show that reaffirmation was in her best interest.
+The judge was concerned that the numbers didn’t show that reaffirmation was in her best interest.

 Her attorney told the court that rebuilding her credit was one reason she wanted to reaffirm the car loan.